FPGAwars/apio/COMMANDS.md

 Usage: apio packages [OPTIONS] COMMAND [ARGS]...

   The command group 'apio packages' provides commands to manage the installation of Apio packages.
-These are not Python packages but Apio-specific packages containing various tools and data essential for the operation of Apio.
+These are not Python packages but Apio packages containing various tools and data essential for the operation of Apio.

   The list of available packages depends on the operating system you are using and may vary between different operating systems.